 Did you have a formula for your showroom in LA?

 No, I want to have a constantly changing showroom that always offers a pleasant surprise.
-I do not want a shop that is jammed full with mediocre antiques and sold as if they were commodities.
-I do not want a shop that is fluffy and without substance.
+I do not want a shop that is jammed full with mediocre antiques or that is fluffy and without substance.
 On the other hand, I do not want an intimidating shop that is intimidating and dear.
 I want an eclectic yet classic shop with stylish antiques that stand on their own without being stuffy.
 I want a shop that is consistent but not predictable.

 What makes your shop eclectic?